LLNL/Silo/docs/Chapter2-Section6.md

 `compname` | Component name.

 #### Returned value:
-The values that are returned depend on the component’s type and how the component was written into the object.
+The values that are returned depend on the component's type and how the component was written into the object.
 The component types and their corresponding return values are listed in the table below.

-Component Type	Integer	Float	Double	String	Variable	all others Return value	DB_INT	DB_FLOAT	DB_DOUBLE	DB_CHAR	DB_VARIABLE	DB_NOTYPE
+Component Type	Integer	Float	Double	String	Variable	all others

+Return value	`DB_INT`	`DB_FLOAT`	`DB_DOUBLE`	`DB_CHAR`	`DB_VARIABLE`	DB_NOTYPE

 #### Description:

-The DBGetComponentType function reads the component’s type and returns it.
+The `DBGetComponentType` function reads the component's type and returns it.
-If either the object or component does not exist, DB_NOTYPE is returned.
+If either the object or component does not exist, `DB_NOTYPE` is returned.
 This function allows the application to process the component without having to know its type in advance.